rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 <!-- Next time they will be grateful to speak at DLCT talk.
 If Rosanne/Jason allow that is :-).  -->

 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>
- <b> Update 2 (sulking in control room): Huntron is hangry.
+ <b> Update 2 (sulking in control room): Hinton is hangry.
 He wants GLOM's philosophy built into a machine.
 Quickly.
 Nooglers are worried.
 He just won't take no for an answer.
 There is serious business to take care of.</b>

 My lovely PhD advisor Dr. Yogesh is a very strict, punctual and professional man.
 Every week, he wakes up early in the morning and makes me sit in his office.
 And then he glares at me from his ivory-spectacles trying to be all serious.
 I stare at the carpet and bite my lips.
 It's tough, but I have to remind myself constantly: "Not again rajat.
 Please don't laugh.
 Otherwise, he will get angry.
 Keep my mouth shut and listen.".

 We don't want him to be angry.
 Took me two years to learn this simple lesson.
 Gosh, I wished I had learnt it sooner.

 "Rajat, grow up.
-You are working on huntron's GLOM.
+You are working on Hinton's GLOM.
 GLOM= Geoff's Last Original Model.
 Shift all this non-technical stuff to your blog post.
 Be professional.
 How many times do I have to tell you?
 As always, you keep complaining and never listen.
 I am really worried about your research" says Dr Yogesh, as he `suits up' for his class.
 I can't help it, but he reminds me of barney in "How i met your mother" .

 You know what? he really takes all this stuff seriously.
 A lot of people are excited for computer vision after all.
 From outside, he is such a cutie-pie and an amazing teacher on whom a lot of girls crush over.
 Behind the scenes, he is a big godzilla who frequently unleashes his wrath upon little godzillas like me.
 Poor little godzillas.